 - The Professional Services Agreement and landscape architecture consultant scope of services requires that the consultant be familiar with and conform to this document. - The Port of Seattle project manager is responsible for seeing that the landscape architecture consultant's design is in conformance with and consistent with this document. - Reviews by the Port of Seattle Landscape Committee include verification of conformance with this document. - The Port of Seattle project manager requires a Variance Request from the landscape architecture consultant for any requested variance from this document. - The Port of Seattle project manager forwards Variance Requests to the Landscape Committee, which is the reviewing and approving/disapproving body for variances and conformance with this document.

-Administration Table of Contents Landscape Vision

-Landscape Guidelines Landscape Standards
+Introduction Organization Purpose Audience Procedures for Use Administration Table of Contents Landscape Vision Landscape Guidelines Landscape Standards Resource Appendix

 QUICK GUIDE FOR NAVIGATING THE LANDSCAPE STANDARDS

 ADMINISTRATION